Chinory/pargv-lite/README.md

 ### Have a try

-Change directory to the package's root then:
+Change directory to the repository's root then:

 ```shell
 $ node demo